-Apple sold 45.5 million iPhone units, generating revenue of $46.9 billion in the quarter. iPhone sales were up year-over-year in 33 of top 40 markets.
-“We’re thrilled with the customer response to iPhone 7, iPhone 7 Plus and Apple Watch Series 2, as well as the incredible momentum of our services business, where revenue grew 24 percent to set another all-time record,” Cook said.
+Apple sold 45.5 million iPhone units, generating revenue of $46.9 billion in the quarter. iPhone sales were up year-over-year in 33 of the top 40 markets.
+“We’re thrilled with the customer response to iPhone 7, iPhone 7 Plus, and Apple Watch Series 2, as well as the incredible momentum of our services business, where revenue grew 24 percent to set another record,” Cook said.

-Apple has also taken enterprise market initiatives where it partnered Deloitte last month.
-With its efforts, Apple aims to transform the way Deloitte employees work by maximizing the ease of use, security, and power of iOS platform.
+Apple has also taken enterprise market initiatives where it partnered with Deloitte last month.
+With its efforts, Apple aims to transform the way Deloitte employees work by maximizing the ease of use, security, and power of the iOS platform.
 There are more than 5,000 strategic advisors at Deloitte focusing on transforming business functions across the enterprise.
-Apple is also collaborating with Deloitte’s new consulting service, Enterprise Next to help its clients across more than 20 industries to take full advantage of iOS ecosystem.
+Apple is also collaborating with Deloitte’s new consulting service, Enterprise Next, to help its clients across more than 20 industries take full advantage of the iOS ecosystem.
 ALSO READ: Apple shares fall nearly 3 percent after dipping in quarterly sales

-Apple iPhones may have not done well in India and one key reason is believed to be the lack of required infrastructure.
+Apple iPhones may not have done well in India, and one key reason is the lack of required infrastructure.
 The Indian government, with its Digital India initiative, is focused on creating the infrastructure to connect billions of unconnected to the internet.
-And while Apple is facing the slowdown in developed markets such as China, it would be relying on India’s teeming young population.
-Tim Cook mentioned that it instead of looking at the per capita income in India, it is important to look at the number of people that will move into the middle class over the next decade.
-If we look at India’s population, more than 50 percent is under 25 – very young population.
-ALSO READ: Couldn’t be more excited about investments in 4G in India: Tim Cook
+And while Apple is facing a slowdown in developed markets such as China, it would be relying on India’s teeming young population.
+Tim Cook mentioned that instead of looking at the per capita income in India, it is important to look at the number of people that will move into the middle class over the next decade.
+If we look at India’s population, more than 50 percent is under 25 – a very young population.
+ALSO, READ: Couldn’t be more excited about investments in 4G in India: Tim Cook

-Cook also mentioned that the population of India is expected to exceed to that of China, sometime in the next decade.
-While it may take a little longer for India’s GDP to rival China’s, it is not important for Apple to succeed here.
-There will be a lot of people in the middle-class category looking for a good smartphone, and some percent of it will be the exact target of Apple.
+Cook also mentioned that the population of India is expected to exceed that of China sometime in the next decade.
+While it may take a little longer for India’s GDP to rival China’s, Apple doesn’t have to succeed here.
+There will be many people in the middle-class category looking for a good smartphone, and some percent of it will be the exact target of Apple.
 Apple has realized the opportunity in India and that there’s a lot of headroom to succeed.
 It is working very hard to seize the opportunity.